ERIGrid2/riasc/docs/design/time-sync.md

 ## Applications

 - Time-delay compensation
-- Logging/timestamping/tracing of interface signals
+- Logging/time-stamping/tracing of interface signals
 - [Network monitoring](network-monitoring.md)

 ## Functional Requirements

 - Microsecond accuracy
-- Auto-configuration of sychronization source
+- Auto-configuration of synchronization source
 - Support for multiple synchronization sources
-- Reporting of sychronization status
+- Reporting of synchronization status

 ## Architecture

-### Daemonset
+### DaemonSet

 Time-synchronization is implemented by a cluster-wide _DaemonSet_ which spawns a single _Pod_ on each of the cluster nodes.
 These _Pods_ execute three containers: